 Down East Avenue, which is also home to other Rochester attractions and historic 19th and 20th-century mansions like the George Eastman Museum, are the giant historic homes of Rochester’s elite wealthy class.
 Even the homes on the side streets off of East Avenue here are impressive and HUGE.

-You’ll spot architecture styles like Second Empire, Italianate, Queen Anne, Gothic Revival, Neo-Classical, and Tudor to name a few examples in the historic district.
+You’ll spot architectural styles like Second Empire, Italianate, Queen Anne, Gothic Revival, Neo-Classical, and Tudor to name a few examples in the historic district.
 And if you’re a fan of Frank Lloyd Wright’s work you can find the Edward Boynton House (16 East Blvd) which is a classic example of Wright’s prairie style homes!

 While some of these historic mansions have been converted into museums and divided into multiple luxury units, there are some to this day that remains single-family homes!